FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 Let's go back to when we were selecting the relevant option under the Molecular Dynamics filter (click the `x` next to the `temperature chip` or go to **"Molecular Dynamics" > "Available Properties"** and **click the highlighted checkbox** again to deselect it).

 ??? success
-    Glossing over the remaining 6 results, 3 by Andrew Rosen and 3 by Sebastian Baugmart, we retrieve **2 more MD simulations** and **2 more "Geometry Optimizations"**.
+    Glossing over the remaining 6 results, 3 by Jannik Mehlis and 3 by Sebastian Baugmart, we retrieve **2 more MD simulations** and **2 more "Geometry Optimizations"**.
-    You may notice that some entries do not have a clear specification.
+    You may notice that some entries do not have a clear specification. <!-- @Joseph is this a bug? -->
     These entries likely need to be reprocessed to classify them correctly, since the molecular dynamics support has been developed more recently.
-However, you can find their classification by visiting the entry's overview page. <!-- @Joseph is this a bug? -->
+    However, you can still find out their classification by visiting the entry's overview page.

-    While geometry optimization was not part of match our initial objective, these entries may inform us about the **overarching workflow** used by both authors, .e., relaxing the system before the production simulation.
+    While geometry optimization was not part of match our initial objective, these entries may inform us about the **overarching workflow** used by both authors, i.e., relaxing the system before the production simulation.
     Annotating such workflows is covered under [`Advanced > Creating custom workflows`](Advanced/part4.md).

     <div class="click-zoom" style="text-align: left;">